platformatic/load-test/README.md

 - `-t, --timeout <ms>` - Total timeout in milliseconds for each request (default: 60000)
 - `-a, --accelerator <n>` - Time acceleration factor (default: 1).
 Speeds up the delays between request initiations by dividing them by this factor.
 For example, accelerator=10 makes a 1000ms delay become 100ms.
 Note: This only affects the timing of when requests are *initiated*, not how long the actual HTTP requests take to complete.
 - `-h, --host <hostname>` - Rewrite the host in all URLs to this value (e.g., `localhost:3000`).
 Useful for replaying production traffic against a local or staging server.
 The protocol (http/https) and path are preserved from the original URL.
+- `--no-cache` - Add `cache=false` to the querystring of all URLs to bypass caching.
+Useful for testing without cache influence.

 ### Examples